victorclf/qcamap-plus/README.md

 # qcamap-plus
 A user script for Qcamap which provides a set of helper functions, e.g. merge categories, duplicate a category.

 # How to use
-1. Copy main.js into your browser console while on the coding view of Qcamap.
+1. Copy the contents of `main.js` into your browser console while on the coding view of Qcamap.
-2. Wait for the console message "Project loaded".
+2. Wait for the console message: "Project loaded".
-3. Qcamap data is now available in `window.qm`.
+3. Qcamap data is now available in `window.qm` along with the helper functions.

+Changes made with this script will only appear after refreshing the page
+because this script is not interacting with the app code.

 # API

 ## Basic concepts
-Marker: a section of highlighted text which has a category assigned to it
+* Marker: a section of highlighted text which has a category assigned to it

 ## Merge
 Merge multiple categories.
 Change all markers of a list of categories to the same category.

 ```javascript